overwasher/sensor-node/README.md

 We've created a PCB design so that you don't have to design your own.
 You get more details [here](https://github.com/overwasher/sensor-node-hardware)

+## How to build & flash

+VScode provides a [nice plugin](https://github.com/espressif/vscode-esp-idf-extension) to work with `esp-idf`: so, install it, clone repo, and build project with `Ctrl+E, B`.

+You can flash it to the board built accoring to [these hardware design files](https://github.com/overwasher/sensor-node-hardware).
+Note though, that the software was not yet adapted for this hardware (for example the model of accelerometer used is different).
+The plan is to manufacture the first batch of the boards and start to adapt the software to them.

 ## Software Architecture

 Sensor-node software comes as several interacting modules: